 The other half of the Depave equation is planting native species.
 Ecological restoration depends on the growth of native plants that have co-evolved with the soils, pollinators, and wildlife of the area.
 Restoring natural processes and native species on a large scale is part of the rewilding movement, a method of ecosystem restoration to reduce biodiversity loss and mitigate against climate change.
 Nature-led solutions, such as depaving and rewilding, deconstruct the built environment to provide a measure of incremental environmental restoration.

 “Undoing is just as much a democratic right as doing,” said the architect and artist Gordon Matta-Clark, whose practice in the 1970s combined social critique with community empowerment and civic engagement.
 His interventions on vacant buildings by splitting, cutting, and sculptural excisions were a commentary about a failed financial system and a repressive architectural discourse that valued buildings only as property.
 Instead, Matta-Clark considered architecture as the entire fabric of the city, and saw voids, gaps, and remnants as opportunities for intervention.
 In a similar spirit, Depave projects embody destructive and creative energies, and work with residual overlooked spaces to help communities create vital green spaces that provide immeasurable environmental benefits.

-Emily Amon is the Green Infrastructure Program Lead at Green Communities Canada.
+BIOS/ Emily Amon is the Green Infrastructure Program Lead at Green Communities Canada.
 She holds a Master of Arts in Sustainability Studies and a Hon.
 Bachelor of Environmental Sciences and Studies from Trent University.
 Emily coordinates the Depave Paradise program nationally.

 René Fan, OALA, is a project manager with the Toronto Green Community, a non-profit organization that supports diverse communities to develop an environmentally